Pegaslabs/supplychain/scglobals/static/tx/docs/tickets.md

 * bring over creator, created, modified stamps
 * fix shipment values on dispensing
 * clean up pre-initial shipments
+* clean up dates to be correct day

 Low
 * id on shipment is date_from_to_rand